Skip to Content

 3. Hotel Ayre Rosellon Rooftop

 It is a bit pricey to book a room with a view (you can check and compare rates here), but the hotel does have a rooftop bar.
-What could be better than enjoying a cocktail and take in an epic view at one of the most Instagrammable places in Barcelona?
+What could be better than enjoying a cocktail and take in an epic view?
 Ummm yes please!

 Address: Carrer del Rosselló, 390, 08025